 There will be occasions when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
-However, at all times the agreed policy for positive handling (within Behaviour Policy & Staff Code of Conduct) must be adhered to.
+However, at all times the agreed policy for positive handling must be adhered to.